 Principal and Intended Use

 The Mission Breath Alcohol Detector is intended to measure alcohol in human breath.
 Results are used in the diagnosis of alcohol intoxication.
 The Mission Breath Alcohol Detector is a semi-quantitative rapid screening test.
-It indicates relative Blood Alcohol Concentration (BAC) at 0.02% or 0.08% cutoff levels.
+It indicates relative Blood Alcohol Concentration (BAC) at 0.02% cutoff level.
 Each detector contains crystals that detect a specific cutoff level of BAC.
 The test is based on a chemical reaction.
 Alcohol reacts with the crystals in the detector to produce a color change from yellow to green or blue.
 The color change depends on the amount of alcohol in the breath.
 If the test is positive, the amount of alcohol in the breath is greater than or equal to the cutoff level of the detector.

 The test contains silica gel, inorganic acid, oxidative indicator, and other additives.